-- 1. Severe violations of rules, regulations, and/or policies of the EMS department, the college, the hospital sites or the Fire Rescue/ambulance service sites. - 2.
-Possession and/or distribution of alcohol, illegal narcotics/ drugs or controlled substances during any college function including classes, labs, clinical sites or ambulance rotation. - 3.
-Reporting to or attending class or clinical under the influence of alcohol, illegal narcotics/ drugs or controlled substances.
-Not notifying Program Director of prescription drugs which could affect judgment. - 4.
-Malicious destruction or theft of property of TCMI, a clinical education site, their visitors, guests or employees. - 5.
-Refusal to comply with the Program's policies and/or requirements. - 6.
-Academic dishonesty. - 7.
-Unprofessional or unethical conduct
+- Severe violations of rules, regulations, and/or policies of the EMS department, TCMI, the hospital sites, or the Fire Rescue/ambulance service sites. - Possession and/or distribution of alcohol, illegal narcotics/ drugs or controlled substances during any college function including classes, labs, clinical sites, or ambulance rotation. - Reporting to or attending class or clinical under the influence of alcohol, illegal narcotics/ drugs, or controlled substances.
+Not notifying Program Director of prescription drugs which could affect judgment. - Malicious destruction or theft of property of TCMI, a clinical education site, their visitors, guests, or employees. - Refusal to comply with the Program's policies and/or requirements. - Academic dishonesty. - Unprofessional or unethical conduct